Azets Logo

 Claire Needham

-In March this year, the Financial Reporting Council (FRC) confirmed the latest amendments to Generally Accepted Accounting Practice in the UK (UK GAAP).
+In March 2024, the Financial Reporting Council (FRC) confirmed the latest amendments to Generally Accepted Accounting Practice in the UK (UK GAAP).

 One of the amendments included the introduction of a five-step revenue recognition model in FRS 102 and FRS 105 for periods starting on or after 1 January 2026, aligning with International Financial Reporting Standards (IFRS) 15.

-• Identify the contract or contracts with a customer
+• Identify and agree on the terms of a contract with a customer

 • Determine the transaction price for delivering the goods or services

-• Allocate the transaction price to the performance obligations in the contract based on the individual selling price of each good or service
+• Allocate the transaction price to the promises in the contract based on the individual selling price of each good or service

 • Recognise revenue in your accounts as/when a good or service is provided to the customer

-If you would like to further discuss how you can prepare for the introduction of the new five step model, or would like some advice with your accounts, please get in touch with our business advisor, Claire Needham via the form below, or reach out to your usual Azets advisor.
+If you would like to further discuss how you can prepare for the introduction of the new five-step model, or would like some advice with your accounts, please get in touch with your usual Azets advisor or a member of our specialist team via the form below.

 Get in touch